wm75/galaxy-hub/content/news/2024-11-04-biohackathon/index.md

 ![biohackathon logo](https://biohackathon-europe.org/img/biohackathon-logo-white.svg)

 This year, [BioHackathon Europe](https://biohackathon-europe.org/index.html) in Barcelona took place between the 4th and 8th of November.
-Some members of the Galaxy Community went there and participated in various Galaxy-related projects.
+Many members of the Galaxy Community went there and participated in various Galaxy-related projects.
 The event was a total blast: 5 days in a remote area to work, code, have fun, eat and discuss with the 150 other participants from all over Europe (even Australia)!

 The main projects that interacted with Galaxy were: